apache/cordova-plugin-contacts/doc/index.md

 ### Windows 8 Quirks

 Windows 8 Contacts are readonly.
-Via the Cordova API Contacts are not queryable/searchable, you should inform the user to pick a contact as a call to contacts.pickContact which will open the 'People' app where the user must choose a contact.
+Via the Cordova API Contacts are not queryable/searchable, you should inform the user to pick a contact as a call to contacts.chooseContact which will open the 'People' app where the user must choose a contact.
 Any contacts returned are readonly, so your application cannot modify them.

 ## navigator.contacts